a note about affirmations

 as reminders that do not demand agreement.

-They are meant to be met where you are.
+they can be met where you are.

-Our affirmations do not add belief.
+our affirmations do not add belief.

-They make space.
+they make space.

-They do not ask you to become someone else.
+they do not ask you to become someone else.

-They help you get out of the way of what is already true.
+they can help you get out of the way

-They are written to support regulation —
+they are written to support regulation —

 to soften the grip of effort,